Food Poisoning claim advice

 Can I claim compensation?

-If you travelled on a package holiday that you paid a single price for in the UK, then it’s highly likely that you’ll be covered by The Package Travel Regulations 1992 (PTR).
-This regulation is in place to make sure that everything that is provided by your tour operators’ third party suppliers is up to the standards advertised and doesn’t cause you to come to harm.
+If you travelled on a package holiday that you paid a single price for in the UK, then it’s highly likely that you’ll be covered by The Package Travel and Linked Travel Arrangements Regulations 2018.
+These regulations are in place to make sure that everything that is provided by your tour operators’ third party suppliers is up to the standards advertised and doesn’t cause you to come to harm.
 This can include your flights, accommodation and meals on your package holiday.